kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 ```

 This command will sign the policy and publish the signature data in the registry
 as well.
-Now the policy are ready to be used in a Kubewarden with signature
+Now the policies are ready to be used in a Kubewarden installation with signature
 verification enabled.

 ### Keyless signing

-Many times the policies are automatically build in CI/CD pipelines which difficult
+Many times the policies are automatically built in CI/CD pipelines which complicates
-the key generation.
-For this situations, and other where the key generation is not
+the key generation process.
+For these situations and others where key generation is not
-possible, `cosing` has experimental feature, keyless signing.
-This allows the users
+possible, `cosign` has an experimental feature, keyless signing.
+This allows the users to
-sign policies with no previously created key.
-In this cases, `cosign` will use
+sign policies without a previously created key.
+By using
-[Fulcio](https://github.com/sigstore/fulcio) to generate ephemeral keys used to
+[Fulcio](https://github.com/sigstore/fulcio), ephemeral keys  are generated that can be used to
 sign the artifact only once.

-To ensure the identity of the user for this keys, Fulcio uses a OIDC provider
+To ensure the identity of the user for these keys, Fulcio uses an OIDC provider
 to generate the ephemeral keys.
 This means that, during the signing process users
-must sign-in using one of the OIDC provider, like show in the following image:
+must sign-in using one of the OIDC providers, as shown in the below image:

 ![Sigstore OIDC](./sigstore_oidc.png)

 After signing in, `cosign` will finish the signing process.

-However, during the time of this writing, this feature is not enable by default
+However, as of this writing, this feature is not enabled by default
 in `cosign`.
-So, it's necessary to enable experimental features.
-The hole command
+So, it's necessary to enable this experimental feature before proceeding with keyless signing
-execution can be seen in the following example:
+as shown below:

 ```bash
  COSIGN_EXPERIMENTAL=1 cosign sign ghcr.io/jvanz/policies/user-group-psp:latest